 When do disability accruals end?

-Your employer will advise the Plan when your period of disability is over.
-You are no longer considered disabled for the purposes of the Plan when you:
+Your employer will notify the Plan when your period of disability is over.
+Your workplace disability benefits are considered to have ended for the purposes of the Plan when you:

 Return to work after a disability

-Once you stop receiving disability benefits and return to active employment, you and your employer will resume contributing to the Plan.
-In the future when you retire, your benefit will be based on your highest average pensionable earnings and the pensionable service you have accumulated in the Plan, which includes the period of pensionable service you accrued while you were disabled.
+If you stop receiving disability benefits and return to active employment, you and your employer will resume contributing to the Plan based on your actual earnings.

 Terminate your employment